 However, as with most treatments that stimulate the tissue, those with cancerous lesions or carcinoma should steer clear of laser therapy as it could trigger unwanted cellular growth.
 Likewise, pregnant women are not recommended to undergo the treatment, as its effects on unborn children are not yet known.

 Otherwise, almost everyone is clear to experience laser therapy for themselves.
 Just be sure both doctor and patient are wearing protective eyeglasses – direct eye exposure to the wavelengths emitted by lasers could be harmful to the naked eye.

 The body is a powerful tool.
 By unlocking the powerhouse of the cell, along with other high functioning cellular processes, laser therapy stimulates natural healing, pain relief, and anti-inflammatory properties in a much quicker span of time.
 The time for suffering is over.
-Contact ChiroCare of Florida today to learn more about our laser therapy services and make an appointment at an office near you.
+Contact ChiroCare of Florida today to learn more about our laser therapy services.

 Laser therapy is available at our Plantation office.
 Click to book your appointment now!